Middle-Class Children Falling Further Behind

 Key findings from the report include:

 - Children in middle-class families were losing economic ground long before the Great Recession.
 Between 2000-2008, children in middle-class families experienced a drop in real family income of more than $4,000, compared to children in more privileged families who saw their family income dip by just $139 in the same time period.

 - The income gap between families is widening.
 The gap in real family income separating the typical child in a middle-class family from the typical child in a high-income family expanded by more than 50 percent, or $33,300, from $59,800 in 1985 to $93,100 by 2008.

 - Public education and health programs have stepped in to provide essential services for middle-class children that their parents cannot afford or take for granted.
 Public policies are increasingly important in providing an essential foundation for children’s future, particularly access to health insurance and PreKindergarten, two indicators that researchers have identified as critical for children’s long-term well-being and success.

 - The precarious situation of the middle-class is also reflected in the rising numbers of children in middle-class families living with one parent or in families without a securely employed parent.
 The proportion of children in middle-class families living with one parent increased from 14 to 23 percent during the past quarter century.
 Children with a securely employed parent increased between 1993 and 2000, but three-fourths of these gains were wiped out by 2008.

-“This study is a stark reminder that policies we set today have very wide and real ramifications in the lives of children – not only children from low-income families but children squarely in the middle class,” said Ruby Takanishi, President of FCD.
+“This study is a stark reminder that policies we set today have very wide and real ramifications in the lives of children – not only children from low-income families but children squarely in the middle class,” said Ruby Takanishi, former President of Foundation of Child Development.
 “The budget decisions we make in the coming months will have consequences that could last a lifetime.
 They will determine whether our children will inherit a nation that is more unequal and ultimately less economically competitive than the nation their parents and grandparents experienced.”